SketchyMaze/guidebook/docs/custom-doodads/api-reference.md

 Hide the current doodad to make it invisible and Show it again.

+### Self.Freeze(), Self.Unfreeze()

+These functions will "freeze" your actor: their script is paused and they won't move until unfrozen.
+If the player is frozen, they don't respond to controls.

+Generally, this will be called on _other_ actors: for example the Warp Door will freeze and hide the player during the animation.

+### Self.IsFrozen() bool

+**New in v0.14.0**

+Returns true if the actor is currently frozen.
+Note: if Self is frozen then you aren't able to call this - it's more useful to call it on other actors that your script has frozen.

 ### Self.SetInventory(bool)

 Set whether this doodad has an inventory and can carry items.
 Doodads without inventories can not pick up keys and other items.